aclysma/skulpin/README.md

  * [winit](https://github.com/rust-windowing/winit) - Cross-platform window handling implemented in Rust.
  * [sdl2](https://github.com/Rust-SDL2/rust-sdl2) - SDL2 isn't written in rust, and it does far more than windowing.
    However, it's a mature project that's been around for a long time.
+ * [glfw](https://github.com/PistonDevelopers/glfw-rs) - GLFW is another mature windowing choice implemented in C and easily used from rust.
+It's smaller than SDL2 and has better IME support, but did not behave well in macOS for me.

 If you're just poking around, winit is fine.
 For a "shipping" project, I'd consider using sdl2 since at time of this writing, it's more stable.
+The glfw backend is new but could become the recommended default due to being relatively small and having better IME support, but currently it is new and unreliable.

 You can also use the `skulpin-renderer` crate directly and implement `Window` trait for yourself.

-By default, support (and dependencies) for both `winit` and `sdl2` are pulled in when building against the `skulpin` crate.
+By default, support (and dependencies) for ALL backends  are pulled in when building against the `skulpin` crate.
 This can be avoided either by directly linking against crates like `skulpin-renderer` or by using feature flags.
 See the Feature Flags section for more info.

 ## Usage